 If you are serious about digital photography, at some point you will find yourself needing to edit your images.
-There are many photo editing programs out on the market, but the two most popular are Photoshop and Lightroom.
+There are many photo editing software out on the market, but the two most popular are Photoshop and Lightroom.
 They’re both made by Adobe and have a lot of similarities, so you may find yourself wondering which program is best for the project.

-Editing Projects Lightroom is Best For:
+Photo Editing Projects Lightroom is Best For:

 - Filing and sorting images.

 - Batch photo editing multiple images at once with basic or preset actions.

 - Finding older photos based on various criteria.

 - Making slideshows, photo albums, and books.